Major League Baseball rivalries: Crosstown Classic: Chicago White Sox vs. Chicago Cubs

-Battle of Ohio: Cincinnati Reds vs. Cleveland Guardians
+Ohio Cup: Cincinnati Reds vs. Cleveland Guardians

 The Ohio Cup is between the National League (NL)'s Cincinnati Reds and the American League (AL)'s Cleveland Guardians.
 Both teams' cities are about 250 miles away via I-71.
+As of the 2025 season the Guardians lead the regular-season series 77–64.

 I-70 Series: St. Louis Cardinals vs. Kansas City Royals

 The rivalry between the St. Louis Cardinals of the National League and Kansas City Royals of the American League is a Major League Baseball series sometimes known as the I-70 Series or the Show-Me Series.
 This rivalry is so called because the two cities are located in the state of Missouri, whose nickname is the "Show Me State", and both cities are located along Interstate 70.
 They played each other for the first time in the 1985 World Series, which saw the Royals overcome a 2–0 and 3–1 series deficit to win in seven games.
-Owing to their geographical proximity, the teams face each other every regular season in interleague play.
+Owing to their geographical proximity, the teams face each other at home and away every regular season in interleague play.

 This prominent rivalry began with Royals successes in the early 1980s, fueled by the Royals' victory over the Cardinals in the 1985 World Series.
 The series is still a source of contention among fans, notably the controversial call in the bottom of the ninth of game 6 in which Royal Jorge Orta was called safe on a play that replays later showed him out; a Royals rally let them tie, and later win, the game and then the series.